Switch to ADA Accessible Theme

 Due to Florida’s no-fault auto insurance laws, many people think they cannot claim compensation after a car accident.
 That is not true.
 Your first option after a crash is to claim personal injury protection (PIP) benefits from your own insurance policy.
 Those benefits will only cover you up to $10,000 though, so you will need more compensation if your injuries are serious.
 If you exceed your policy’s PIP limits, you can file a claim against the negligent driver to recover the remaining compensation you need.

 The vast majority of personal injury cases settle out of court in Florida.
-Still, it is important to work with a Florida personal injury lawyer.
-A lawyer will negotiate with the insurance company and at-fault party to help you recover a fair settlement.
-You should also only work with a lawyer that has trial experience, in the rare instance that your case requires it.
+Still, it is important to work with a Florida personal injury lawyer who will negotiate with the insurance company and at-fault party to help you recover a fair settlement.
+You should also only work with a lawyer who has trial experience, in the rare instance that your case requires it.

 Even if you do not think you are injured, it is important to seek medical attention.
 The adrenaline rush you experience after an accident can hide certain injury symptoms.
 Sometimes, an injury may not show any symptoms at all.
 You must see a doctor that can examine you for certain injuries to protect your own safety and well-being.
 Also, if you do not see a doctor after an accident, the insurance company will likely argue that you were not injured.